yucho/yucho.github.io/src/render/posts/golf-sucks.html.md

 Even the legendary comic/opinion leader endorses it.
 Golf equals maggot-making.
 I am always fascinated by reproductive biology of insects.

-Another reason to love this game is that there comes a serendipitous moment every time you play.
+Another reason to love this game is a serendipitous encounter every time you play.
 Here is just one example.
-I was practicing my swing at a driving range one day.
-It was nice and sunny.
+I was practicing my swing at a driving range one sunny afternoon.
 Ducks were flocking upon artificial lakes.
 Squirrels were running afar on the field.
-The guys next to my tee started talking.
+The folks next to my tee started talking.

 "Hey man, check this out.
-I'm gonna hit those squirrels with my balls."<br>
+I'm gonna hit those squirrels with my balls."

 "Word.
 That's a good practice of aim."

 What a brilliant idea.
 I almost wanted to turn to them and join the conversation.
-But since I'm a sissy who has a heart smaller than that of a chicken, I couldn't do it.
+Why, oh why are golfers such wonderful people?
 These men just enlightened me that we possess the power to decide whether those tiny mammalian brains stay in skulls or splatter on the ground.
 [Me big man](https://www.youtube.com/watch?v=h-T6f9vCeaE "Family Guy clip") dominate.
 Yeah.

 Had I joined them, I wanted to say: "Dude, you're genius.
 Hold on, I got a better plan.
 Let's target your fucking forehead instead!"